(Documents, Articles, Essays, Video/Audio Interviews)

 Recordings made at Oflag 64 during captivity by the International YMCA.

-Documents provided to the Kriegies after their repatriation, along with newspaper articles about returning Kriegies.
+Documents provided to the Kriegies after their repatriation, along with newspaper articles about returning Kriegies, and some video and audio interviews.